 During one of my last language classes at Fluent City, the question was asked to the students, “what are your plans for the summer?”
 My agenda was work, Anna’s agenda was work, Kyle’s agenda was work, but Lizette’s agenda was interesting.
 As a nursing student, she planned to spend a month in Peru learning more Spanish and helping at a clinic through a program called Maximo Nivel.
 Say what!?
 My mind started mulling over the idea.
 I had spent the past 4 months thinking of ways to make my goal a reality and this seemed like a start.
 I asked Lizette a million questions about the program before even looking it up online.
 It sounded perfect for me – a month (or week or year) of private Spanish lessons, living with a host family, and, for a business professional like me, working at a local company.

 Now before your mind goes back to the millennial, backpack, blog thoughts, let me make one thing clear.
 By no means am I glorifying quitting your job for the purpose of traveling deeper.
 That can be achieved with the right mindset and proper planning with any amount of vacation days you have at your disposal.
-Quitting your job is a risky and unstable path with the sacrifice of the comforts in everyday life.
+Quitting your job is a risky and unstable path with the sacrifice of the comforts of everyday life.
 It’s not for everyone.
 What I am advocating for is personal growth and development at all costs: when you’ve set a goal and the opportunity and resources have aligned for you to take advantage, that you actually take full advantage of it, even if that means quitting your job.
 This was my opportunity.

 Over time I realized that my plans weren’t just plans… They were goals much bigger than I imagined.